Michael Levin (philosopher): Feminism

 Feminist Susan Faludi writes in Backlash: The Undeclared War Against American Women (1991) that Levin's 1988 book Feminism and Freedom characterizes feminism as an "antidemocratic, if not totalitarian, ideology" without a single redeeming feature.

 Race

 Levin agrees with Arthur Jensen and Richard Lynn that white people score higher on IQ tests than black people due to genetic differences—a view that has been criticized by scholars such as Leon Kamin of Princeton University.

 Levin defended this view in an exchange in the journal Philosophy of the Social Sciences.

 Throughout the 1990s Levin frequently wrote about race differences in intelligence, biology, and morality for the white nationalist publication American Renaissance.
 The Southern Poverty Law Center classifies him as an "unabashed white supremacist."

 Personal life

-Like Michael H. Hart, he is one of the few ethnic Jewish supporters of white nationalism.
+Like Michael H. Hart, he is one of the few Jewish supporters of white nationalism.

-Levin is married to philosopher of mathematics Margarita Levin.
+Levin is married to philosopher of mathematics, Margarita Levin.